hmhamad/CSCI699-HW1/README.md

 - Our work was motivated by the Pre-training ACL 2020 paper (https://github.com/allenai/dont-stop-pretraining)

 ### Organizations:
 - ``data`` contains the both the training and test dataset for the citation intent classification.
-It also contains our final visualized loss landscapes of three different RoBERTa models (RoBERTa-base, RoBERTa + CS DAPT, RoBERTa + NEWS DAPT)
+It also contains our final visualized loss landscapes of three different RoBERTa models:
+	- RoBERTa-base
+	- RoBERTa + CS DAPT (in-domain adaptation)
+	- RoBERTa + NEWS DAPT (out-of-domain adaptation)
 - ``raw_experiment_codes`` contains three Notebook files that were actually used during our experiment and visualization.
+- ``cleaned_exp_codes.ipynb`` contains the final cleaned and annotated version of our experiment code.